Metaxism: History

 The ideology developed by Metaxas began with Metaxas' response to the revolution of 1922 that put in a pro-republican government in Greece.
 Metaxas formed the Freethinkers' Party, a monarchist party that originally supported the advancement of civil liberties, though this changed with Metaxas' evolving political views.
-Metaxas supported the failed counterrevolution by monarchists against the republican-oriented government on October 23, 1923, that collapsed within a week, an arrest warrant was issued for Metaxas who fled Greece to exile in Norway.
-The pro-republican government achieved its aim in 1924 when the Greek monarchy was deposed and a Greek republic was established.
+Metaxas supported the failed counterrevolution by monarchists against the republican-oriented government on October 23, 1923; the counterrevolution collapsed within a week, and an arrest warrant was issued for Metaxas, who fled to Norway in exile.
+The pro-republican government achieved its aim in 1924 when the Greek monarchy was abolished and a Greek republic was established.
 In 1924, Metaxas officially changed his position from opposition to the republic to acceptance of its institutions.

-In the 1926 general election, Metaxas' Freethinkers' Party won 54 out of 250 seats in the Greek parliament, resulting in the party becoming part of Greece's coalition government and Metaxas becoming Minister of Communications.
-However the Freethinkers' Party collapsed in public support in the 1928 election, losing almost all of its seats, including Metaxas' own seat.
+In the 1926 general election, Metaxas' Freethinkers' Party won 54 out of 250 seats in the Greek parliament, resulting in the party becoming part of Greece's coalition government, and Metaxas becoming the Minister of Communications.
+However, the Freethinkers' Party’s public support collapsed in the 1928 election, in which it lost almost all of its seats, including Metaxas' own seat.

 By the 1930s, Metaxas openly condemned the parliamentary system in Greece.
-In 1935, Metaxas' party joined other monarchist parties in an electoral coalition known as the United Royalists that called for the restoration of the monarchy, however the Freethinkers' Party won only seven seats in the election.
-Nevertheless, a monarchist government was formed in Greece in 1935 resulting in the restoration of King George II of Greece as head of state.
+For the 1935 election, Metaxas' party joined other monarchist parties in an electoral coalition known as the United Royalists that called for the restoration of the monarchy.
+The Freethinkers' Party won only seven seats in the election.
+Nevertheless, a monarchist government was formed in Greece in 1935, resulting in the restoration of King George II of Greece as head of state.

-King George II had held close relations with Metaxas in the past and appointed Metaxas as Prime Minister of Greece in May 1936.
-Upon becoming Prime Minister, Metaxas made clear his discontent with the political deadlock between feuding political blocs in Greece's parliament and the rising labour unrest being exploited by the Communist Party of Greece.
+King George II had held close relations with Metaxas in the past and appointed Metaxas as the Prime Minister of Greece in May 1936.
+Upon becoming prime minister, Metaxas made clear his discontent with the political deadlock between feuding political blocs in Greece's parliament and the rising labour unrest being exploited by the Communist Party of Greece.
 Metaxas quickly sought to crush dissent including labour unrest in the form of decrees that did not require acceptance by the Greek parliament.

 On August 4, 1936, Metaxas gained the King's support for a decree that dissolved parliament.
 He declared martial law, suspended civil rights such as liberty of the subject, and mobilized transport and public workers to support him.
-Metaxas justified these actions as necessary to prevent communist revolution.
-Numerous arrests were made of leftist leaders and others following these proclamations.
+Metaxas justified these actions as necessary to prevent a communist revolution.
+Numerous leftist leaders (and others) were arrested following these proclamations.
 Metaxas abolished all political parties including his own, ruling as an official independent.
-This date is considered the beginning of Metaxas' totalitarian rule known as the 4th of August Regime.
+This date is considered the beginning of Metaxas' authoritarian rule, which later came to be known as the 4th of August Regime.